-I walk a 4.5-mile figure-eight that starts on Sweetbriar, then across Clematis, down Wisteria, onto Grapevine, down the gully to Woodbine, back uphill to Wisteria, again to Grapevine, and finally back to Sweetbriar.
+I walk a 4.5-mile figure-eight that starts on Sweetbriar, then across Clematis, down Wisteria, onto Grapevine, down the steep hill to Woodbine, back up to Wisteria, again onto Grapevine, and finally back to Sweetbriar.
 With shifting patterns of weather and season, no two days are quite the same.

 Little has changed, on the whole, in the 25 years my wife Scottie and I have lived in these rolling hills.

 The previous owners of our property told us we'd see more horses than cars on our road, and while the ratio has shifted, we still see horses, not to mention parades of llamas, and dogs on leads.
 Throw in bicyclists, walkers, runners, strolling families --- what I refer to as our "floating Neighborhood Watch."